Coltonton/eon-custom-themes/developer/DEVREADME.md

 - If you did not include the Comma-Default theme tell them to ssh into their eon and run `exec /data/openpilot/eon-custom-themes/restore_theme.py` and in theory only one backup should appear, if there are multiple it is most likely the oldest.
 The backup folders are named by date and time. ex. `backup.11-23-20--1:25.32am` All they need to do is select that backup and it will prompt them with the available assets they can restore, they must select each one to install in this case
 - If those two avenues are not an option tell them to clone the main repo by SSHing into their EON and running `cd /data && git clone https://github.com/Coltonton/eon-custom-themes.git` then `cd /data/eon-custom-themes/install_theme.py` after it completes selecting the 'Comma-Default' theme and choising what all they want to install.

+If you have any issues, questions, or what you have it please feel free to hit me up on discord!
+Im in all the groups @Coltonton#2169!
+Hell, i might just be bored enought to do all this for you!